OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 ### White-box Testing

-Check the source code for usage of Logging functions.
+Check the source code for usage of Logging functions, by searching for the following terms:

-Decompile the APK to get access to the Java source code as described in <link to guide>
-Import the Java files in an IDE (e.g. IntelliJ or Eclipse) or Editor of your choice or directly open them in JD-Gui, ClassyShark or use grep on the command line to search for

-1. Functions like:
+1. Function names like:
   * Log.d, Log.e, Log.i, Log.v.
 Log.w or Log.wtf
   * Logger
-  * System.out.print|System.out.println
   * StrictMode

-2. Keywords (to identify non-standard log mechanisms) like :
+2. Keywords and system output to identify non-standard log mechanisms like :
   * Logfile
   * logging
+  * System.out.print|System.out.println

 ### Black-box Testing

+Use the mobile app extensively so that all functionality is at least triggered once.

-1. Check if log data is generated when starting, using and closing the app by checking application logs, as some mobile applications create and store their own logs.
-Identify the data directory of the application in order to look for log files (/data/data/package_name).
+1. Identify the data directory of the application in order to look for log files (/data/data/package_name).
+Check if log data is generated by checking the application logs, as some mobile applications create and store their own logs in the data directory.
 2. Many application developers use still System.out.println() or printStackTrace() instead of a proper logging class.
 Therefore the testing approach also needs to cover all output generated by the application during starting, running and closing of it and not only the output created by the log classes.
 In order to verify what data is written to logfiles and printed directly by using System.out.println() or printStackTrace() the code should be checked for these functions and the tool LogCat can be used to check the output.
 Two different approaches are available to execute LogCat.
   * LogCat is already part of Dalvik Debug Monitor Server (DDMS) and is therefore built into Android Studio.
 Once the app is running and in debug mode, patterns can be defined in LogCat to reduce the log output of the app.